This article originally appeared on VICE Germany

 Photographer Gerd Ludwig's latest series The Long Shadow of Chernobyl (Edition Lammerhuber, 2014) is the accumulated result of nine trips, spanning 20 years, to the exclusion zone surrounding the disaster site.
 I had the privilege to chat with him about his photography and share some of our experiences from the zone.

-VICE: You work a lot in former Soviet countries.
+You work a lot in the Post Soviet countries.
 Where did that interest come from?

 How did you end up photographing Chernobyl?